fal-ai/fal-js/README.md

 ```

 The result type depends on the result of your Python function, types are mapped to their equivalent types in JS.

+### The example Next.js app

+You can find a minimal Next.js + fal application examples in [apps/demo-app/](https://github.com/fal-ai/serverless-js/tree/main/apps/demo-app).

+1. Run `npm install` on the repository root.
+2. Run `npx nx serve demo-app` to start the Next.js app.

+#### The Next.js fal proxy

+The Next.js + fal integration provides you with a proxy that allows you to run your functions directly from the browser without exposing your fal credentials.

+1. Instal it with `npm install --save @fal-ai/serverless-nextjs`
+2. Add the proxy as an API endpoint of your app, see an example here in [apps/demo-app/pages/api/_fal/proxy.ts](https://github.com/fal-ai/serverless-js/blob/main/apps/demo-app/pages/api/_fal/proxy.ts)

 ## Roadmap